Me-MyselfAndI/RouteSeekerYeti_NEW/README.md

 To run the path calculation, use src/Main.java (Run main()) --
 To run the menu for path entering, use Menu/menu.py.
+You will need to download the Pygame module; follow these steps: https://www.youtube.com/watch?v=EKjALzLLgVs
 --
 -------